kylemclaren/qdrant-on-fly/README.md

 ### Why not use Fly private networking or Flycast?

 During initial testing, I encountered some issues with Qdrant's underlying networking libraries.
 They didn't play nice with IPv6!
-Using Tailscale allows us to leverage predictable, static DNS names (thanks to [MagicDNS](https://tailscale.com/kb/1081/magicdns/)) for P2P communication.
+Using Tailscale allows us to leverage predictable, static DNS names that resolve to a unique [100.x.y.z](https://tailscale.com/kb/1015/100.x-addresses/?q=100) address on the network (thanks to [MagicDNS](https://tailscale.com/kb/1081/magicdns/)) for P2P communication.
 This turned out to be a great move as it additionally makes discovery a little less tricky when bootstrapping peers.

 ## Set Secrets